Animations

 MAKE "CLOUD1 (SNAP 60 30 "DRAWING)

 This lets us use the variable to activate the bitmap later.
-The TELL command instructs Logo to forward all turtle and movement commands to the name or list of widgets given as input.
+The TELL command instructs Logo to send all turtle and movement commands to the name or list of widgets given as input.

 Examples: